-Kaley Cuoco Enjoys Her Bachelorette Party Filled With Pink Balloons & Plenty Of Britney Spears
+Kaley Cuoco Enjoys Her Bachelorette Party Filled With Pink Balloons And Plenty Of Britney Spears

 “Tonight was a dream,” Kaley captioned her story, “Can we do it again????”

 Kaley’s sister, The Voice singer Briana Cuoco, also shared some videos from the party.
-There was plenty of dancing, most notably to Kaley’s favorite, Britney Spears.
+There was plenty of dancing, most notably to Kaley’s favorite artist: Britney Spears.
 One of the videos showed the guests dancing to Britney’s hit songs “Piece of Me” and “I’m a Slave 4 You.”
-The latter song has special meaning for Kaley, who memorably recreated Britney’s iconic music video—snake and all—for a Lip Sync Battle performance in 2016.
+The latter song has special meaning for Kaley, who memorably recreated Britney’s iconic music video — snake and all — for a Lip Sync Battle performance in 2016.

 Bri’s Instagram story also showed a happy Kaley Cuoco celebrating her upcoming wedding as she rocked some serious eye glitter.